Orange-OpenSource/python-onapsdk/docs/usage/usage/design_time.rst

 .. code:: Python

-   from onapsdk.vl import VL
+   from onapsdk.sdc.vl import VL
-   from onapsdk.service import Service
+   from onapsdk.sdc.service import Service

    # No VF needed, but you need to be sure that Vl with given
    # name exists in SDC